Algoteers/Documentation-Wiki/Setting-up-your-Development-Environment.md

 [[https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Local-Files-01.png]]

 In the example above, the bot has two processes: _Multi-Period-Daily_ and _Multi-Period-Market_.
 Choose either and copy the exact folder name.
-Back in Visual Studio, click on the AACloudPlatform node and paste the process name as the value for the Script arguments field:
+Back in your preferred IDE, click on the AACloudPlatform node and paste the process name as the value for the Script arguments field:

 [[https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Visual-Studio-02.png]]